 This course is designed to expose students to the management functions in an organization.
-It introduces students to the concepts relating to management, particularly, planning, organizing, leading and control.
-Included are topics such as managerial competencies, trends that affect management of organizations, human resource management, motivation and innovation.
-At the end of the course, student should be able to highlight the importance of communication to managers, and the elements required of an effective presentation.
+It introduces students to the concepts relating to management, particularly, planning, organizing, leading, and control.
+Included are topics such as managerial competencies, trends that affect the management of organizations, human resource management, motivation, and innovation.
+At the end of the course, students should be able to highlight the importance of communication with managers, and the elements required for an effective presentation.